simonedimaria/simonedimaria.xyz/content/posts/b01lers-CTF-2025/njaas/index.md

 ```

 As we can see, at the beginning of the function, the `clear_csrf()` function is called, which clears any env var whose value matches the `CSRF_TOKEN` value.
 Remember that we don't control the value of the env vars set via the `/csrf` endpoint, and that value is exactly `CSRF_TOKEN`.
 This effectively clears any env var we set **before** calling the `/start` endpoint.
-But wait, that's the point! we can set the env var **after** calling the `/start` endpoint, and the `clear_csrf()` function execution, but we need to make sure that the env var is set before the `start.sh` command launches the NextJS app.
+But wait, that's the point! we can set the env var **after** calling the `/start` endpoint and the `clear_csrf()` function execution, but we need to make sure that the env var is set before the `start.sh` command launches the NextJS app.
 This results in a race condition between the `/csrf` and `/start` endpoints, but that's actually trivial since the code is running `sleep 3` before starting the NextJS app, giving us more than enough race window to set the env var.

 Now, we needed to find an env var that matches length constraints that can cause some interesting behavior.